Department of History

 University regulations stipulate that undergraduates may not take more than 12 departmental courses.
 Departmental regulations stipulate that undergraduates must pass at least 10 courses, including HIS 400, in order to receive the A.B. degree.
 History courses taken in the first year and sophomore years are numbered among the 10 to 12 required for graduation.
 Of the departmental courses, one must be a course in European history (including Russia); one a course in United States history; one a course in non-Western history; and one a course in premodern history.
 No one course may satisfy more than one of these distribution requirements.
 Courses fulfilling the European, non-Western, premodern, and pre-20th-century U.S. history requirements are listed on the department's website under "Distribution Requirements."

 The history department encourages students to take courses in other departments when they add depth and variety to their selected program of concentration.
 For example, a student concentrating in Russian history might identify an appropriate course in politics to take as a cognate; a student concentrating in intellectual history might take an appropriate course in philosophy as a cognate.
 Two such courses may be taken during the junior and senior years and counted as departmental courses provided they contribute significantly to the student's plan of study.
 Cognates cannot be used to fulfill departmental distribution requirements.
-Cognates can only be approved by the departmental representative during the course enrollment period and prior to attending the class.
+Cognates can only be approved by the director of undergraduate studies during the course enrollment period and prior to attending the class.
 Courses may not be designated as cognates retroactively.
 Cross-listed courses (for example, CLA 217, also listed as HIS 217) are automatically considered departmental courses, not cognates.

 History of Science